markandrus/ZipfianDistribution/README.md

 Calculated Zipf Constants
 -------------------------

-Assume the frequency of a word $freq(w)$ is equal to some language-specific constant $Z$ divided by the rank of said word $rank(w)$.
-What are the average values of $Z$, or the "Zipf Constants", of English, Dutch, and the Voynich manuscript?
+Assume the frequency of a word `freq(w)` is equal to some language-specific constant `Z` divided by the rank of said word `rank(w)`.
+What are the average values of `Z`, or the "Zipf Constants", of English, Dutch, and the Voynich manuscript?

 | Language | Average Zipf Constant |